sboily/kamailio-wazo/README.md

     asterisk -r
     CLI> sip reload

-After that go to the web interface to secure your accesses.
+After that go to the web interface and secure your access.
 Go to general settings/sip protocol in the network tab.
 Fill in the denied address with 0.0.0.0/0.0.0.0 and the allowed address with <docker_ip>/255.255.255.255 or your docker subnet (172.17.0.0/255.255.0.0) if you do a lot of tests.
 Do not